Citizen Potawatomi Nation

 Citizen Potawatomi Nation is a federally recognized tribe of Potawatomi people located in Oklahoma.
 The Potawatomi are traditionally an Algonquian-speaking Eastern Woodlands tribe.
-They have 29,155 enrolled tribal members, of whom 10,312 live in the state of Oklahoma.
+They have 40,000 enrolled tribal citizens, of whom 10,312 live in the state of Oklahoma.

 Government

 The Citizen Potawatomi Nation is headquartered in Shawnee, Oklahoma.
 Their tribal jurisdictional area is in Cleveland and Pottawatomie Counties, Oklahoma.
-Of the 37,264 enrolled members, 10,312 live within the state of Oklahoma.
+Of the 37,264 enrolled citizens, 10,312 live within the state of Oklahoma.
 They have their housing authority and issue tribal vehicle tags.

 Enrollment in the tribe is based on lineal descent; that is to say, the tribe has no minimum blood quantum.

 Current administration

+The executive branch administration in 2025 are: